Of all the dangerous things truck drivers do, being overconfident behind the wheel, can be deadly.

 The snow had melted and run off the mountain across the road and had refrozen the shadow of the hill, even though the temperature was well above freezing.

-Had I been less confident of the rest of the drive being a walk in the park, my slide might not have happened.
+Had I been more vigilant, my slide might not have happened.

 Honestly?
 It scared the hell out of me.
 I’ll never forget that ride sideways down the hill.

-It was a miracle I didn’t slide into one of the westbound truckers who were spun out and underneath their trucks chaining up.
+It was a miracle I didn’t slide into one of the westbound trucks who were spun out and underneath their trucks chaining up.

 More Driver Skills Articles